grandsir/100DaysOfSwiftUI/README.md

 # What is 100 Days Of SwiftUI?
 It's free course which has been created by Paul Hadson.
-It's the SwiftUI variation of 100 Days Of Swift (which uses UIKit)
+It's a new varsion (SwiftUI) of 100 Days Of Swift (which uses UIKit)

-Footnote:  All "100 Days" series serve one purpose: "Making a habit".
+Footnote:  The all "100 Days" series serve one purpose: "Making a habit".
 So, this course gives you a habit at Swift.

 for more information (also for getting started) https://www.hackingwithswift.com/100/swiftui